 What a total GEM this show The Vineyard Man turned out to be!
 I can't believe it sat on my K-drama Queue for over two years before I took the plunge to watch this amazing, beautiful, funny, sad, romantic Korean drama.
 It's a classic, a new top favorite of mine, and it's a shame it has fallen under the radar unfairly, while other shows with far less substance are promoted on the K-drama web sites instead.
 Compared to many K-dramas being made today, this 2006 show has depth, genuine humor, excellent story writing, and believable, touching characters to root for: salt of the earth type farmers and other country people who are easy to love and sympathize with.
 If it wasn't for the daily hard work of farmers for us, we'd all simply starve to death.
 Food doesn't magically appear in your grocery stores, someone has to work hard to produce it, with great skill and patience, then sell if to grocery stores, malls, restaurants, and food stands.

 One of the biggest assets of this drama is the sublime countryside cinematography.
 I was constantly taking screen captures of beautiful vistas.
 In that way it reminded me of the beauty of Spring Waltz, which came out the same year, 2006; in fact The Vineyard Man was the second show after Spring Waltz on the KBS Monday - Tuesday lineup.
 They could very well have used the same talented cameraman.
 Also the music was fantastic, much of it cheery and upbeat (it made me want to get up and dance!), and some of it is hauntingly beautiful.
-You can download the entire soundtrack on iTunes, but you'll only find it if you copy and paste the Hangul for the title into their search engine, 포도밭 그 사나이.
-(Podobat Geu Sanai).

 The female star, Yoon Eun Hee, most famous for the K-drama classic Coffee Prince, gives a very fine performance here as a girl who goes to her grandfather's vineyard to work his fields, with the promise by her grandfather that she will inherit the land -- worth a lot of money since developers want to grab it to build a resort on -- if she works on it for one year.
 Her co-star Oh Man Suk (Wild Romance) is the vineyard manager who is put in charge of teaching this silly city girl all about cultivating the land.
 He's got his work cut out for him.
 What a fantastic performance by this young man.
 Not traditionally handsome, but someone who exudes earthy attractiveness, he starts off as rather a goofball type but becomes more serious and sensitive as the show progresses.
 Both Yoon Eun Hee and Oh Man Suk won several drama awards for their roles in The Vineyard Man.
 Well deserved!
 It's already been a day since I finished this show as I write this, and I already miss the characters like crazy!
 That's when you know you've been touched deeply by a story -- when you have trouble saying goodbye to the characters.